 Conservation Concession Shitariyacu, San Martin

-The solicitude for the 1,590 ha Conservation Concession Sitariyacu was handed in by a local committee of villagers from Ricardo Palma with help from NPC and the Titi Monkey Project.
+The 1,591 ha Conservation Concession Shitariyacu is administrated by a local committee of villagers from the village of Ricardo Palma with help from NPC and the Titi Monkey Project.

-This conservation area is home to the endemic and Critically Endangered Andean titi monkey (Callicebus oenanthe) and other primate species such as the red howler monkey (Alouatta seniculus) and saddle back tamarin (Saguinus fuscicollis), as well as a whole host of other endemic and endangered animals.
+This conservation area is home to the endemic and Critically Endangered San Martin titi monkey (Callicebus oenanthe) and other primate species such as the red howler monkey (Alouatta seniculus) and saddleback tamarin (Saguinus fuscicollis), as well as a whole host of other endemic and endangered animals.
 It protects primary rainforest in one of the most deforested areas of Peru.
-This new area borders another Conservation Concession we are working towards with the village of Bagazan.
+Shitariyacu borders another Conservation Concession we are working towards with the village of Bagazan.
 Together the two areas will protect approximately 6,000 ha of habitat.